 Kids are stubborn by nature.
 Therefore, they should not consider cleaning like some sort of command.
 Not just yet.
 You should make it funny.

-Clean Up Tip #4 – Clean as a Team
+Clean Up Tip #4 – Clean up as a team.

 Obviously, small kids are not able to clean up on their own, especially if you are still trying to teach them.
 It’s important you participate along with them so they can follow your actions and take it as a funny team activity.